danrichdan/nft-card-component/README.md

 ### What I learned

-I relearned how great flexbox is for creating elements that are lined up and nicely spaced.
+I relearned how great flexbox is for positioning elements that are lined up and nicely spaced.
 I also learned how to speed up as I had limited time to do this.

 ### Continued development